ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Life is filled with secrets.
-You can't learn them all at once. — Dan Brown
+> **Citacao:** You will never do anything in this world without courage.
+It is the greatest quality of the mind next to honor. — James Allen

 fim do arquivo